 - you have had sections of your intestine removed

 - you are under dental treatment or will undergo dental surgery.
 Your doctor will check your oral health before you start treatment with Aclasta.
-Discuss with him or her any planned dental surgery such as a tooth extraction.
+It is important to have good dental hygiene, routine dental care and regular dental check-ups.
+Discuss with your doctor any planned dental surgery such as a tooth extraction.
 Tell your dentist that you are being treated with Aclasta.

 - you have or have had uveitis or iritis (inflammatory conditions of the eye).